azuma25/Sol-s-RNG-Python-Code/README.md

 - Install https://fonts.google.com/specimen/Sarpanch (Bold Variant)
 - That's it!
 Visit the links on the program for my profile and Sol's RNG Official Discord Server!

+How to use
+- Start the .exe
+- Fill the private server link field
+- Fill the discord webhook link field
+- That's it!
+Webhook will automatically fire a message on every biome change, and if you click copy, it'll be ready for you to CTRL+V on the #biome channel!